dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

 ### Life Expectancy and Dynamics of Intergenerational Social Influence

-- when the number of generations simultaneously alive contracts, expands or is otherwise systematically impacted, it impacts the mechanics, dynamics and frequencies of the typology of intergenerational social interactions.
+- when the number of generations simultaneously alive contracts, expands or is otherwise systematically impacted, it im pacts the mechanics, dynamics and frequencies of the typology of intergenerational social interactions.
   - consider alzheimer's disease. if the rates of alzheimers or